 7. Customer Engagement and Health Scores

-This demonstrates how likely a customer is to stay with you longer.
-Consider it the early warning signs that a customer will churn.
+This metric demonstrates how likely a customer is to stay with you longer.
+It can show the early warning signs that a customer will churn.
 Though used interchangeably, customer engagement and health scores mean two different things.

 - Customer engagement score – How involved is the customer base with your product?
-This can be how much time they spend on your site, how often they visit it in a week, or the features they use while on your site.
+This can be measured by how much time they spend on your site, how often they visit it in a week, or the features they use while on your platform.
 The more time they spend with you, the less likely they are to churn.

 Pro tip: Assign values to customer actions that matter to your business.
 For example, trials launched (10 points), customer upgrades and renewals (20 points), and frequency of product use (5 points).
 Then use these values to measure customer engagement.